mjpritchard/test-decap-help/content/docs/data-transfer/transfers-from-archer2.md

 - [sync with wait](https://github.com/mjpritchard/my-globus-examples/blob/main/sync_wait_simple.sh) using the CLI.
 - [Repeatable transfer](https://github.com/mjpritchard/my-globus-examples/blob/main/repeatableTransferWithRefreshTokenStorage.py) using the PythonSDK (more advanced)

-Note that Globus transfers (and other actions) can be managed & monitoried by:
+Note that Globus transfers (and other actions) can be managed & monitored by:

 - a web interface
 - the command-line interface, and